Bumbling About

 But that's really by the by.
 People simply did not use the word 'bumbling' in the nineteenth century to describe someone as blundering or incompetent.
 It just wasn't in general usage.
 While it was used by one writer in 1909, it evidently took time to filter its way into the general English language.
 It wasn't a particularly necessary word with both 'blundering' and 'bungling' (and, of course, also 'blustering') already available.
 We can see that it picked up in popularity during the 1930s before coming into general use in the 1940s and 1950s which is exactly when we find the first use of 'bumbling buffoon'.

 Perhaps the most interesting discovery of my searches was in respect of Dogberry, a constable in Shakespeare's 'Much Ado About Nothing'.
-Most modern books refer to him as 'the bumbling Dogberry' and Google books gives us 1965 as the earliest appearance of this expression.
+Most modern books refer to him as 'the bumbling Dogberry' and Google books gives us 1954 as the earliest appearance of this expression.
 However, while we don't find any such description in the nineteenth century, the BNA gives us a result from 1842 for 'blundering Dogberry' while the notes to the play from 1806 in Google Books also give us 'The blundering Dogberry'.
-I can't think of a better example of showing how the word 'bumbling' came to replace 'blundering' as a word of choice during the twentieth century, having not been available to writers during the nineteenth century.
-It's right there in front of our very eyes!
+It's a good example of how the word 'bumbling' came to replace 'blundering' as a word of choice during the twentieth century, having not been available to writers during the nineteenth century.

 On the basis of the results of my searches, I think The Baron must be right when he said, 'I will take this phrase Bumbling Buffoon any day in the week as a proof that the Diary is a fake'.
 Diary Defenders who wish to show that the diary was created during the nineteenth century really do need to provide an example of someone in that century referring to a bumbling buffoon or similar.